Uvaldo Acosta

-Uvaldo Acosta (May 16, 1965 – February 12, 1998) was an American male volleyball player.
-He was part of the United States men's national volleyball team at the 1990 FIVB Volleyball Men's World Championship in Brazil.
+Uvaldo Acosta (May 16, 1965 – February 12, 1998) was an American volleyball player.
+He was part of the United States men's national volleyball team at the 1990 FIVB World Championship in Brazil.
+He was selected as the "best defensive player" at the 1991 FIVB World Cup in Japan, where he won a bronze medal while representing the United States.

 Acosta played for George Mason University, where he was later a coach.

+Death and legacy

-He drowned in Hawaii on February 12, 1998.
-He was 32 years old at the time of his death. and was posthumously inducted into the Eastern Intercollegiate Volleyball Association's Hall of Fame in 2012.
+Acosta drowned in Hawaii on February 12, 1998.
+He was 32 years old at the time of his death.
+He was posthumously inducted into the Eastern Intercollegiate Volleyball Association's Hall of Fame in 2012.
 The Eastern Intercollegiate Volleyball Association (EIVA) Player of the Year award was renamed the Uvaldo Acosta Memorial award in his honor, and George Mason hosted the inaugural Uvaldo Acosta Invitational in 2018.